 Other filters should be set up and positioned in the filter holder as normal before using the Big or Little Stopper, remembering to keep the slot in the filter holder nearest the lens free for the Big or Little Stopper.

 |2 seconds||32 minutes|

-Use of the Big Stopper may result in a slight colour cast.
-It's worth conducting some tests to learn either which colour-correction filters to use in conjunction with the Big Stopper, or which white balance settings to apply.
+Use of the Big or Little Stopper may result in a slight colour cast.
+It's worth conducting some tests to learn either which colour-correction filters to use in conjunction with them, or which white balance settings to apply.
 If shooting Raw, any colour cast can be corrected easily at the postproduction stage.

 When making long exposures, film users need to take reciprocity failure into account.
 Different brands and speeds of film respond differently to long exposures, so always refer to the manufacturers' recommendations first.
 To be completely sure, carry out tests with your chosen emulsions and bracket your exposures.